Mangutov89/etsy-clone/README.md

 I want to see a version of the store that only lists the items on sale

-as a user and a store owner, I want to be able to list my items on my store I want to be able to edit the information related to my item such as display an image for the item, edit the items price and whether or not it is on sale and the sale amount, the items shipping method, any options for the item (sizing, color)
+As a user and a store owner:
+I want to be able to list my items on my store
+I want to be able to edit the information related to my item such as display an image for the item, edit the items price and whether or not it is on sale and the sale amount, the items shipping method, any options for the item (sizing, color)
 I want to be able to add the stock amount to the store, and have the store automatically stop allowing items to be purchased if they are out of stock
 I want to be able to remove reviews from my store if they are inaccurate or malicious